 A steady, consistent network stream is essential for a Collaborate session to function properly.
 Therefore, the network connection can not suffer from excessive latency, jitter, or packet loss as these things will cause session quality to suffer or even affect the ability of the user to connect to a Collaborate session at all.
 For more information about the network connection status displayed within Collaborate sessions, click here

 While WiFi is the most convenient way to connect to the Internet, it is not necessarily the the best.
 Click here

 to learn about the advantages of using Ethernet instead of WiFi.

 We do not recommend connecting to a Collaborate session over VPN as quality may suffer depending on the route of the VPN.
 We understand that some users may rely on a VPN connection for various reasons.
 If it is not possible to turn off your VPN while using Collaborate, please contact your IT Helpdesk for assistance.

 Determining if your home network is the likely culprit

-- Try a different browser if possible OR try an incognito or private browser window to make sure an add-on or extension is not blocking the Collaborate Ultra page from loading correctly.
+- Try a different browser if possible OR try an incognito or private browser window to make sure an add-on or extension is not blocking the Collaborate page from loading correctly.

-- Collaborate Ultra provides a Network Connection Status tool that is used to monitor the health of your Internet connection.
+- Collaborate provides a Network Connection Status tool that is used to monitor the health of your Internet connection.
 The tool will indicate if you are experiencing packet loss or latency on your network's uplink or downlink.
 Click here for more information.